-Since Nintendo did not invent the Wii console to support homebrew apps, then you must be alive to the fact that these apps can damage the software on your console, and the homebrew download can void your warranty since you will have technically interfered with the original software installed into the console.
-Of importance to note is that Nintendo regularly provides updates to the Wii console software, which can break your Homebrew channel.
+Since Nintendo did not invent the Wii console to support homebrew apps, you must be alive because these apps can damage the software on your console, and the homebrew download can void your warranty since you will have technically interfered with the original software installed into the console.
+Note that Nintendo regularly provides updates to the Wii console software, which can break your Homebrew channel.
 Therefore, ensure not to update your Wii software once you have installed a homebrew browser and apps.
 You can do this by turning off the Wiiconnect24.
 Also, beware of new games that may attempt to update the software.

 To successfully install the homebrew software on a console you will need the following;